SharePoint/PnP-Guidance/articles/Autotagging-sample-app-for-SharePoint.md

 To get started, download the  [ECM.AutoTagging](https://github.com/OfficeDev/PnP/tree/master/Samples/ECM.AutoTagging) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

-Before you run this app, do the following:
+Before you run this add-in , do the following:

 1. Create an Azure Web Site and deploy the ECM.AutoTaggingWeb project to it.